-- "Providing Help on Help"
+- "Providing Help on Help" on page 237.

-- "To Enable the Application-Configured Button"
+- "To Enable the Application-Configured Button" on page 235.

-- DtCreateHelpDialog(3) man page
+- DtCreateHelpDialog(3)man page.

-- DtHelpDialog(3) man page
+- DtHelpDialog(3)man page.

 Quick Help Dialog

 The quick help dialog box is designed to help you meet the first objective of online help: Get the user back on task as quickly and successfully as possible.
 This simple user interface helps keep the user focused on the information.
 The information should be useful enough that the user dismisses the dialog after reading it and continues working.